 With nondisposable pens, you replace the medicine cartridge when it is empty.

 Both types of pens need a pen needle.
-This is screwed onto the tip of the pen before injection.
+This is screwed onto the tip of the pen before each injection.
 Pen needles come in different lengths and thicknesses.
 Always throw away needles right after you use them.
 Never reuse needles.

 Cartridge if pen is the nondisposable type

 Special container to throw out the used needles and disposable pens (sharps container).
-You can buy a sharps container at a pharmacy or medical supply store.
+You can buy a sharps container at a drugstore or medical supply store.
 You can also use an empty laundry detergent bottle, or any other puncture-proof container and lid.

 Each pen will come with its own special instructions.
 Read the directions that came with your pen.
 Discuss the instructions with your diabetes care team or diabetes educator before injecting insulin.
 In general here is what to do:

 Remove the pen cap.

 Check the medicine.
 Make sure it's the type your provider prescribed.
 Check that it has not expired.
 Also check that it's not discolored, frosted, or lumpy.
 If the medicine doesn't look right to you, don’t use it.
 Get a new cartridge or a new disposable pen.
 Never share injection pens or medicine cartridges.

 Some medicines need to be mixed.
 You can do this by rolling the pen between your palms about 20 times.
 You can also tip the pen back and forth.

 Attach a needle to your pen.
 Read the directions that came with your pen.
 They will give you the steps for attaching a needle.
 If you’re using a nondisposable pen, don’t leave the needle attached to the pen between shots.

 Prime your pen and make sure that it's working by doing a trial shot in the air before actually injecting your medicine.
 Then set the dose.